zeljkoobrenovic/grounded-architecture/_site/manuscript/epub/2022-06-01-being-architect.markdown

 The section [Leadership](#leadership) provides more details.

+## Thinking Like an Architect

+In IT organizations, architects are the **essential connectors,** often referred to as "superglue."
+Their primary function is integrating different aspects of the organization—architecture, technical details, business requirements, and team dynamics—ensuring that everything works together seamlessly.
+This role is vital in large organizations and complex projects where cohesion and coordination are paramount to success.
+The section [Thinking Like an Architect: Architects as Superglue](#superglue) provides more details.

+Balancing curiosity, doubt, vision, and skepticism is essential for driving sustainable innovation and change in organizations.
+Architects must constantly reflect on how well they balance these forces.
+In doing so, they can ensure that their efforts are driven by a healthy combination of exploration, critical validation, strategic guidance, and cautious realism—all crucial to achieving lasting success in any organizational change.
+The section [Thinking Like an Architect: Balancing Curiosity, Doubt, Vision, and Skepticism](balancing) provides more details.

 ### Architects' Career Paths

 The ideal career path for architects is rooted in a strong engineering background.
 This foundation provides the technical proficiency necessary for advanced architectural roles.

 The section [Architects' Career Paths](career-paths) provides more details.

-## Thinking Like an Architect: Architects as Superglue

-In IT organizations, architects are the essential connectors, often referred to as “superglue.”
-Their primary function is integrating different aspects of the organization—architecture, technical details, business requirements, and team dynamics—ensuring that everything works together seamlessly.
-This role is vital in large organizations and complex projects where cohesion and coordination are paramount to success.

-The section [Thinking Like an Architect: Architects as Superglue](#superglue) provides more details.